 What is Kazakh Culture Like?

-Traditionally, Kazakhs are pastoral nomads, raising horses, sheep, goats, two-humped camels, and cattle.
+Traditionally, Kazakhs are pastoral nomads who raise horses, sheep, goats, two-humped camels, and cattle.
 And most Kazakh cuisine is based on mutton or horse meat, including the most popular dish called besbarmak, often called “five fingers” because of the traditional manner in which it is eaten.
 Some other favorite Kazakh foods include qymyz (fermented mare’s milk), shujyq (horse meat sausage), and quwyrdaq (a dish made from horse or sheep organs such as heart, liver, and kidneys and chopped vegetables).

 Kazakhs are avid musicians.
 Traditionally, nearly every ceremony or large get-together would include someone playing the dombra, a two-stringed lute.
 Kazakhs also arrange song contests, called aytys, during festivities or holidays, and the public chooses the most creative bard among the contestants.
 Over the last 10 years, since their first appearance in the 2004 Winter Olympics, Kazakhstan has developed quite a reputation in the sports of weightlifting, boxing, cycling, and track and field.
 In the 2012 London Olympics, out of 116 athletes sent, Kazakhstan brought home four gold medals in weightlifting, a gold, a silver, and two bronze in boxing, one gold in cycling, one gold in the women’s triple jump, and three bronze medals in wrestling.